Permissionless-Software-Foundation/psfoundation-website2/markdown/2021-01-04-cross-chain-slp/2021-01-04-cross-chain-slp.md

 path: "/blog/cross-chain-slp"
 ---

+**NOTE: This position has been filled and the project is under active development**

 This document is a summary description of a new project managed and funded by the Permissionless Software Foundation.
 It contains the information for developers who are interested in this contract.
 Interested developers should reach out via the [PSF Telegram channel](https://t.me/permissionless_software).
 They will be required to complete a screening task (at the bottom) before being considered for this contract.

 ## Scope of Work